kubecost/docs/federated-etl.md

 # Federated ETL

-There are two primary methods to aggregate all cluster information back to a single Kubecost UI described in [Federated Clusters Overview](./federated-clusters.md).
+There are two primary methods to aggregate all cluster information back to a single Kubecost UI described in the [Multi-Cluster](/multi-cluster.md#enterprise-federation) doc.

 Below is the configuration guide using **Kubecost ETL Federation**

 > **Note**: This feature requires an Enterprise license.

----

 Federated ETL gives teams the benefit of federating multiple Kubecost installations into one view without dependency on Thanos.

 For environments that already have a Prometheus instance, this ETL Federation may be preferred because the only dependency will be a single Kubecost pod for monitored cluster.

-## Overview

-## Kubecost ETL Federation Diagram
+## Kubecost ETL Federation diagram

-**Kubecost ETL Federation**
 ![ETL Federation Overview](https://raw.githubusercontent.com/kubecost/docs/main/images/Kubecost-ETL-Federated-Architecture.png)

 ## Sample Configurations